aka: Stage Dad

 - Plenty of fans would like to see Andy Murray's mother/former coach/now heavily involved in the women's game Judy take a step back.

-- Bill Butterfield was a man whose athletic aspirations were cut short in high school when his girlfriend became pregnant.
-He then tried to mould both his sons into sports stars in his place, through a strict diet and training regimen, and years of verbal and emotional abuse.
+- Bill Butterfield was a man from suburban Dallas whose athletic aspirations were cut short in high school when his girlfriend became pregnant.
+He then tried to mould both his sons into sports stars in his place, through a strict diet and training regimen and years of verbal and emotional abuse.
 His elder son Billy eventually just walked away, leaving his father to focus on younger son Lance, who was eight at the time.
-Over the years Bill became increasingly controlling, abusive and crazy towards Lance, dictating his life, recording his matches, giving him steroids and eventually beating him daily; Lance eventually snapped and shot him.
-It's telling that, at Lance's murder trial, it was the prosecution that was booed by the crowd, and, while the defence could field dozens of character witnesses for Lance, including a sworn affidavit by his paternal grandfather that Lance shouldn't be prosecuted, the prosecution could not find a single person who would testify that Bill Butterfield was a good man.
+Over the years, Bill became increasingly controlling, abusive, and crazy towards Lance, dictating his life, recording his matches, giving him steroids, and eventually beating him daily.
+His wife sometimes tried to intervene, only to be cowed into submission herself.
+Eventually, on December 27, 1995, Lance snapped and shot him dead.
+It's telling that, at Lance's murder trial, it was the prosecution that was booed by the crowd, and while the defense fielded dozens of character witnesses for Lance, including Bill's own sister and father (the latter writing a sworn affidavit that Lance shouldn't be prosecuted), the prosecution could not find a single person who would testify that Bill Butterfield was a good man.

 - Marv Marinovich, father of former NFL player Todd Marinovich.
 Todd earned the nickname "Robo QB" because he was like a machine — this is because his father engineered him from birth to be the perfect quarterback.
 In high school and college, there was simply nobody else at his level because his training and diet were so far ahead of the curve.
 In the NFL, however, he was an infamous bust; Apparently Todd never especially liked football, but didn't dare express that to his obsessed father.